Volume 14, Issue 1 (March- 2025) Caspian J Dent Res 2025, 14(1): 1-11 | Back to browse issues page

 Send citation to:

-Talebi M, Haghanifar S, Kazemi S, Seyedmajidi S, Shalalvand M, Janabian N. Clinical and Radiographic Evaluation of the Efficacy of Chitosan-Containing Gel in the Treatment of periodontal intra bony Defects.
+Talebi M, Haghanifar S, Kazemi S, Seyedmajidi S, Shalalvand M, Janabian N. Clinical and Radiographic evaluation of the efficacy of Time-Consuming Gel in the Treatment of periodontal Intra bony Defect.
 Caspian J Dent Res 2025; 14 (1) :1-11

 URL: http://cjdr.ir/article-1-486-en.html